openjdk/jdk/doc/hotspot-style.md

 makes it easy to distinguish between references to external libraries and code that is part of HotSpot.

-As with language features, standard library facilities are either permitted, explicitly excluded, or undecided (and so implicitly excluded).
+As with language features, Standard Library facilities are either permitted, explicitly forbidden, or undecided (and so implicitly forbidden).

 Most HotSpot code should not directly `#include` C++ Standard Library headers.
 HotSpot provides a set of wrapper headers for the Standard Library headers